RKB-vision/visions-web/replit.md

 - Database connection string (when database is added)

 ### Deployment

+**Current Deployment Options:**

+1. **Replit** (Currently Running)
    - Configured to run on port 5000
-- Supports both development and production builds
+   - Supports all server-side features (auth, API routes)
+   - Can publish directly from Replit with custom domain support

+2. **Vercel** (Recommended for Production)
+   - Best Next.js support (made by Next.js creators)
+   - Automatic deployments from GitHub
+   - Free SSL and custom domain support
+   - See `DEPLOYMENT.md` for setup instructions

+3. **Netlify** (Alternative Option)
+   - Similar features to Vercel
+   - Good Next.js support
+   - Free tier available with custom domains
+   - See `DEPLOYMENT.md` for setup instructions

+**Note on GitHub Pages:**
+- GitHub Pages only supports static HTML/CSS/JS
+- NOT compatible with this app due to:
+  - NextAuth requiring server-side API routes
+  - Dynamic authentication features
+  - User session management
+- For static-only deployment, all auth features must be removed

+**Custom Domain:**
-- Static optimization for non-dynamic routes
+- Configured for `www.visions.com.np`
+- CNAME file included in `/public/CNAME`
+- DNS setup instructions in `DEPLOYMENT.md`